 Bitcoin as a payment option

-It’s hard to tell how many people own Bitcoins today, but many large companies are accepting them as a legitimate source of funds.
+It’s hard to tell how many people own the cryptocurrency today, but many large companies are accepting them as a legitimate source of funds.
 Wordpress, Amazon, Zappos, Bloomberg, OkCupid – all these companies offer Bitcoin among their payment options.
 See a full list of companies that accept Bitcoin here.

 Read also: Stripe vs Braintree